Robust Weight Initialization for Tanh Neural Networks with Fixed Point Analysis

 \section{Proposed Weight Initialization method}

 In this section, we discuss the proposed weight initialization method.
-Subsection~\ref{3.1} introduces the theoretical motivation behind the methodology.
-Subsection~\ref{3.2} presents how to derive the initial weight matrix that satisfies the conditions outlined in Subsection~\ref{3.1}.
-Finally, in Subsection~\ref{3.3}, we suggest the optimal hyperparameter $\sigma_z$ in the proposed method.
+Section~\ref{3.1} introduces the theoretical motivation behind the method.
+Section~\ref{3.2} presents how to derive the initial weight matrix that satisfies the conditions outlined in Section~\ref{3.1}.
+Finally, in Section~\ref{3.3}, we suggest the optimal hyperparameter $\sigma_z$ in the proposed method.